FDevonG/Skip-Bo/README.md

 -Filters added for the room browser
 -The play again button now works for the online play -A panel added to join a room by name
+-Double tap cards on your sideboard to play instantly